rebekahwhittle/beksintex/content/blog/what-is-continous-integration/index.md

+---
+title: CircleCI - Data Driven
+description: How do you become a cutting edge engineering team.
+draft: true
+---

 ### CircleCI - Data Driven

+> **In times of uncertainty, developers looked to automation to create stability in systems they can control.**
+>
-> Namely, we suggest that leaders focus on building resilient teams and preventing individual burnout.
+> **Namely, we suggest that leaders focus on building resilient teams and preventing individual burnout.**